GLM|LIC - EMES: Ethiopian Manufactoring Enterprise Survey

 - Alemu, Getnet

-Access to the data is available from the International Data Service Center (IDSC) of IZA through data use contracts.
-Access to the data is provided to non-for-profit research, analytical and teaching purposes.
+Access to the data is provided to non-for-profit research, replication and teaching purposes.
+The data is available from the International Data Service Center (IDSC) of IZA